paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ## § 390h–12h.
 El Paso Water Reclamation and Reuse Project
 **(a) Authorization** The Secretary, in cooperation with the appropriate State and local authorities, is authorized to participate in the design, planning, and construction of the El Paso Water Reclamation and Reuse Project to reclaim and reuse wastewater in the service area of the El Paso Water Utilities Public Service Board, El Paso, Texas.

-**(b) Cost share** The Federal share of the cost of a project described in subsection (a) of this section shall not exceed 25 percent of the total cost.
+**(b) Cost share** The Federal share of the cost of a project described in subsection (a) shall not exceed 25 percent of the total cost.

-**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a) of this section.
+**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a).

 <a id="section-390h-12i"></a>
 ## § 390h–12i.
 Reclaimed water in Pasadena
 **(a) Authorization** The Secretary, in cooperation with the appropriate State and local authorities, is authorized to participate in the design, planning, and construction of the City of Pasadena, California, reclaimed water project to obtain, store, and use reclaimed water in Pasadena and its service area, as well as neighboring communities.

-**(b) Cost share** The Federal share of the cost of a project described in subsection (a) of this section shall not exceed 25 percent of the total cost.
+**(b) Cost share** The Federal share of the cost of a project described in subsection (a) shall not exceed 25 percent of the total cost.

-**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a) of this section.
+**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a).

 <a id="section-390h-12j"></a>
 ## § 390h–12j.
 Orange County Regional Water Reclamation Project
 **(a) Authorization** The Secretary, in cooperation with the appropriate State and local authorities, is authorized to participate in the design, planning, and construction of the Orange County Regional Water Reclamation Project, to reclaim and reuse water within the service area of the Orange County Water District in California.

-**(b) Cost share** The Federal share of the cost of a project described in subsection (a) of this section shall not exceed 25 percent of the total cost.
+**(b) Cost share** The Federal share of the cost of a project described in subsection (a) shall not exceed 25 percent of the total cost.

-**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a) of this section.
+**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a).

 ### Statutory Notes